 Under the Environmental Protection Act 1990 any dog found wandering in a public place alone can be seized by the Council as a stray and taken to kennels.
-Owners will have to pay a seizure and kennelling fee* before the dog can be released.
-If the dog is not claimed within seven days it will be signed over to the kennels for possible re-homing and you as the former owner will lose all rights to its return.
+Owners will have to pay a seizure and kennelling fee (see below fees) before the dog can be released.
+If the dog is not claimed within 7 days it will be signed over to the kennels for possible re-homing and you as the former owner will lose all rights to its return.

 It is a legal requirement that every dog in a public place must wear a collar and tag with identification.
-This enables anyone finding a stray dog to contact its owner.
+This enables anyone who has found a stray dog to contact its owner.

 From April 2008, Cambridgeshire Police no longer has any responsibilities for stray dogs.
 Stray dogs will no longer be accepted at any Police Station within South Cambridgeshire at any time, including outside normal office hours and at weekends.

 What to do if you have lost your dog

 Between 8am and 5:30pm (Monday to Friday) call us on 03450 450 063 to check if it has been reported found.
 It may have been found by someone nearby who still has it.
 Leave as many details as possible about the dog and the location in which it was last seen so that we can contact you if it is found.
 You should also contact Wood Green Animal Shelter to check if they know where it is.